Uniformly Sampling a Point Inside a 3D Unit Sphere

 • Generate a point in the cube: \[ (x, y, z) \sim \operatorname{Unif}[-1, 1]^3 \]

-• Test if the point is inside the sphere: \[ \text{Accept if } x^2 + y^2 + z^2 \leq 1 \]
+• Test if the point is inside the sphere: \[ \text{Accept if } \ x^2 + y^2 + z^2 \leq 1, \ \text{else repeat generating} \]

 2. Inverse CDF Sampling (Polar)

-• Sample radius \( r \) from: \[ r = U_1^{\frac{1}{3}}, \quad U_1 \sim \operatorname{Unif}[0, 1] \]
+• Sample radius \( r \) from: \[ r = U_1^{\frac{1}{3}}, \ \text{where } \ U_1 \sim \operatorname{Unif}[0, 1] \]

-• Sample angles: \[ \theta \sim \operatorname{Unif}[0, 2\pi] \] \[ \phi = \cos^{-1}(U_2), \quad U_2 \sim \operatorname{Unif}[-1, 1] \] Note that the formula of \(\phi\) is a little bit non-intuitive because the area of spherical cap using \(r\) and \(\phi\) is \[ A = 2 \pi r^2 (1-\cos\phi) \]
+• Sample angles: \[ \theta \sim \operatorname{Unif}[0, 2\pi] \] \[ \phi = \cos^{-1}(U_2), \ \text{where } \ U_2 \sim \operatorname{Unif}[-1, 1] \] Note that the formula of \(\phi\) is not that intuitive because the area of spherical cap using \(r\) and \(\phi\) is \[ A = 2 \pi r^2 (1-\cos\phi) \]

 • Convert to Cartesian coordinates: \[ x = r \cos\theta \sin\phi, \quad y = r \sin\theta \sin\phi, \quad z = r \cos\phi \]